docker/docs/ee/ucp/deploy-application-package.md

     ![Provide docker-compose.yml in UCP](/ee/ucp/images/ucp-stack-compose.png)

-   or if you selected App Package, enter or upload the application package in the single-file format.
+   or if you selected **App Package**, enter or upload the application package in the single-file format.

     ![Provide application package in UCP](/ee/ucp/images/ucp-stack-package.png)